Learning Dexterous Manipulation from Exemplar Object Trajectories and Pre-Grasps: Introduction

-Dexterous manipulation tasks -- loosely defined as controlling a robot hand to effectively re-arrange its own environment~\cite{mason2018toward} -- were often solved by designing controllers to realize a sequence of stable object transitions.
-These approaches were limited to narrowly-scoped scenarios, as they required experts to carefully reason about hand-object contact behavior on a per-task basis: e.g. in terms of geometry~\cite{miller2004graspit,miller2003automatic,roa2007geometrical}, and/or force closures~\cite{howard1996stability,bicchi1995closure,liu2004complete,saut2005online}.
 As a result, the field has trended towards robot learning paradigms~\cite{lillicrap2015continuous,arulkumaran2017deep, hussein2017imitation}, which seek to leverage data-driven exploration to \textit{automatically} acquire dexterous behaviors~\cite{kumar2016optimal, kumar2016learning, nagabandi2020deep}.
 However, learning algorithms rely on naive search strategies~\cite{mania2018simple} that struggle with dexterous manipulation, due to high-dimensional search spaces (e.g. ShadowHand~\cite{Kumar2016thesis} has 30-DoF) and small error-margins.
 In practice, this ``deep exploration challenge" is addressed using a wealth of task-specific supervision and engineering.
 While effective, this approach takes us back to square one (heavy reliance on expert knowledge).